Disaster Response Project List

 North Carolina Conference

 The North Carolina Conference Disaster Recovery Ministry continues to move forward with assisting families rebuild their lives after the massive flooding that took place from Hurricane Matthew in October 2016.
 The Conference has established Five Volunteer Recovery Centers to receive Volunteer Rebuilding Teams to help in some of the hardest affected areas.
-Centers have been set-up in Windsor, Tarboro, Fayetteville, Lumberton and Washington, NC.
+Centers have been set-up in Tarboro, Fayetteville, Lumberton, Swan Quarter, and Washington, NC.
 In each area there are hundreds of families that remain out of their homes.
 Recovery from Hurricane Matthew will take many years and many volunteer teams will be needed.
 Each volunteer center provides sleeping quarters with twin size bunk beds, showers and kitchen facilities for food preparation.
 The centers have full time staff that provide site management, case management, construction management and material handlers to assure that volunteer teams have a meaningful mission trip.
-There is no project cost and volunteer housing is free, however teams are asked to make a financial donation if possible.
+There is no project cost and volunteer housing is free; however, teams are asked to make a financial donation if possible.
 Each team is responsible for their food and transportation cost.

 To schedule a team, please contact the NC Conference Disaster Call Center at firstname.lastname@example.org, or 1-888-440-9167 and visit the Conference website for additional information about Hurricane Matthew Recovery.